Cornybro/Dominic_BlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE -->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SG6JKxGKYbI?si=zcIaGNO3x1XRtLHC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Since my first milestone, I have constructed my robot chassis and attached all my electronic components to it using a strong double-sided adhesive.
+I was able to successfully test my DC Motors and Ultrasonic Sensor using code I found on the official Raspberry Pi website, and they contribute to the final goal since the motors will move the robot towards the ball, and the ultrasonic sensor can identify how far away different objects are, including the ball.
+Something surprising that has occurred was that I found some code for calibrating and sensing a certain color on Seeed Studio, and it worked perfectly without any problems at all.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+- What needs to be completed before your final milestone

 # First Milestone: Setting up Raspberry Pi

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qotKq9lGOao?si=t-YUARO0Oc2g_OL_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>